-April and early May are perfect time to visit Netherlands if you want to chase the tulip season.
-However, since we were traveling in early June, we didn’t catch any tulips!
-We found a lot of pretty roses though!
+April and early May are perfect time to visit Netherlands if you want to chase the tulips.
+However, since we were traveling in early June, we didn’t catch any tulips – we found a lot of pretty roses though!

 How to get around

 Both Netherlands and Belgium have an excellent train system.
 But given our love for roadtrips, we decided to rent a car.
 Further, we wanted to explore the rural parts of Germany, which aren’t as well connected with public transport.

 We generally don’t mind paying the extra €€ since it gives us flexibility to explore.
 We looked at renting in all three countries, and surprise surprise, car rental turned out to be the cheapest in Germany.
 Furthermore, we got a direct flight from Mumbai to Frankfurt at a reasonable rate.
 Hence, we decided to fly in and out of Frankfurt and arranged for a car rental from Enterprise from Frankfurt airport.

 All three countries are part of Schengen and hence, you will need to apply for multiple entry Schengen visa.

 Below is the complete itinerary of our trip.
 Details for each location can be found under their own navigation pages.